John Bray (rugby league)

-John McMeekan Bray is a New Zealand former rugby league footballer who represented New Zealand.
+John McMeekan Bray (born 1941) is a New Zealand former rugby league footballer who represented New Zealand.

 Playing career

 Bray played for the Hornby Panthers, alongside his twin brother Richard, and the Christchurch club in the Canterbury Rugby League competition.
 He later represented Canterbury and the South Island.

 Bray also played for the New Zealand national rugby league team, playing in two tests against France in 1964.

 Later years

 After retiring, Bray had a lengthy career in rugby league administration.
 He was elected to the New Zealand Rugby League in March 2008 and later made a life member of the NZRL in April 2011.

 In the 2024 King’s Birthday Honours, Bray was awarded the King's Service Medal, for services to rugby league.